 iMAP State of Internet Censorship Report 2022 - Vietnam

-Swedish Ambassador to Vietnam Pereric Högberg affirmed that Vietnam is making good use of opportunities from the internet, being one of the leading countries in Southeast Asia in terms of internet connection and development1.
-Vietnam is not limited to using the Internet and social networks2.
+Swedish Ambassador to Vietnam Pereric Högberg affirmed that Vietnam is making good use of opportunities from the internet, being one of the leading countries in Southeast Asia in terms of internet connection and development.
+Vietnam is not limited to using the Internet and social networks.
 However, there are still websites with controlled access in Vietnam.

 Dịch sang tiếng Việt